Scalable Synthesis of Verified Controllers in Deep Reinforcement Learning: Approach

-There are three strategies we used to reduce the search space during controller selection.
-Strategy 1 is based on the best cumulative safety probability $\mathcal{L}_{opt}$ recorded.
+Three strategies reduce the search space during controller selection.
+Strategy 1 is based on the best cumulative safety probability $\cumulb_{opt}$ recorded.
 We use $m - \mathcal{L}$ to represent the cumulative \emph{unsafe} probability upper bound, where $m$ is the time step of the current run, and $\mathcal{L}$ is the cumulative safety probability lower bound until step $m$.
-When we find that $m - \mathcal{L}$ is greater than the best cumulative \emph{unsafe} probability upper bound $M - \mathcal{L}_{opt}$, we will not find a better cumulative safety lower bound as the step increase.
-Thus, we can cut selectors $\mathtt{PrefixSame}(\phi, m)$.
-Strategy 2 cuts the search space by comparing the reachable set between 2 selectors.
-For example, in Strategy 2 of Fig~\ref{fig: verification_demonstration}, the reachable set of the yellow and green nodes are yellow and green, respectively.
+When we find that $m - \mathcal{L}$ is greater than the best cumulative unsafe probability upper bound $M - \cumulbopt$, we will not find a better cumulative safety lower bound as steps increase.
+Suppose that $\selector$ results in $\mathcal{L}$; we can now cut selectors $\mathtt{PrefixSame}(\selector, m)$.
+Strategy 2 shrinks the search space by comparing the reachable set between two selectors.
+For example, in Strategy 2 of Fig~\ref{fig:verification_demonstration}, the reachable set of the yellow and green nodes are colored as yellow and green, respectively.
 The yellow reachable set is the subset of the green one.
 Thus, selecting the yellow node is strictly safer than selecting the green.
-In this case, all the selectors who share the green node as an ancestor can be removed.
+In this case, all the selectors that share the green node as an ancestor can be removed.
 Strategy 3 computes the invariant for a single selector.
-For example, in Strategy 3 of Fig~\ref{fig: verification_demonstration}, the yellow node and the purple node belong to the same selector.
-The yellow node's reachable set is the subset of the purple node's reachable set.
-Thus, the reachable sets of this selector will shrink over time, and hence serves as an invariant.
-If there is no safety violation before we discover this invariant, the reachable set will never intersect with the unsafe region, and thus we can directly return a verified selector.
+For example, in Strategy 3 of Fig~\ref{fig:verification_demonstration}, the yellow node and the purple node belong to the same selector.
+The yellow node's reachable set is a subset of the purple node's reachable set.
+Thus, the reachable set of this selector will shrink over time.
+As a result, all the reachable sets will always be the subset of the largest reachable set until the step of purple nodes.
+The subset relationship hence serves as an invariant.
+If this largest reachable set has no intersection with unsafe region $\unsafereg$, the reachable set will never intersect with the unsafe region, and thus we can directly return a verified selector.